felixge/pquery/presentation/deckset.md

 ---

-# A slow aggregate query driven by a index scan node
+# Driven by a index scan node

 ```
 GroupAggregate  (...) (...)